 The Human Microbiome and Death-The Microbiome Associated with Human Decomposition

 Through a collaboration with Drs.
 Aaron Lynne and Sibyl Bucheli-microbiologist and entomologist-at Sam Houston State University in Houston, TX, I was able to provide some of the very first available information about the microbial communities associated with human decomposition.
 Although animal models such as mice and pigs have been used for years to study mammalian decomposition, the microbial communities associated with decomposition remain a new endeavour in the field, and studies with human subjects are even rarer.
-Aaron, Sibyl, Aaron's graduate student Daniel, and I had access to human cadavers through the Southeast Texas Applied Forensic Science Research Facility, a willed-donation center that enables researchers from various fields to study the forensics sciences.
-In our first study, published in PLoS One in October 2013 (see my publications page), we sampled two cadavers at two time points-pre- and post-bloat-to determine whether bacterial communities change betwen these two decompositional stages.
-Our results showed they bacterial communities indeed undergo drastic changes; therefore, we endeavoured on a more in depth study, again sampling two cadavers but leveraging more body sites and more time points to get a better look at microbial community changes during human decomposition.
-We published this work in the Journal of Forensic Science in 2014 (see my publications page).
-During this time, I reached out to Dr. Jessica Metcalf in Rob Knight's lab, who was working on mammalian decomposition using animal models, and a fruitful collaboration was born.
-Because of this collaboration I have been able to continue my forensics microbiome work as a post-doc.
+Through collaboration with the Southeast Texas Applied Forensic Science Research Facility, a willed-donation center that enables researchers from various fields to study the forensics sciences, we studied how bacterial communities change across time during decomposition.
+Further work in collaboration with Dr. Rob Knight enabled the development of a method to predict time since death to +/- 3 day error using microbial community signatures.

 The Environmental Microbiome: